 An A fork saddle is a type of slick fork saddle with a fork (or swells) that are shaped similar to a capital letter “A” when viewed from the front.
 A fork saddles were common in the early development of the modern Western saddle and they still have many fans today.
-For more information about saddle forks please scroll down beneath the saddles for sale.
+For more information about a fork saddles and saddle forks in general, please scroll down beneath the saddles for sale.

 Is It Your Kind Of An A Fork?